 While I am happy to reply to your queries, my answers will indeed be based on what I would do and also on the limited information that you would have provided in your query.
 I am not a professional financial advisor, nor do I intend to become one.
 Further, I cannot possibly know the full details of your situation and needs.

 However, I’m happy to guide you towards fee-only financial advisors in India who work without commissions.
 I strongly recommend commission-free advisors since they’ve consciously chosen to stay away from the lure of kickbacks, despite those being highly lucrative.

 You’ll find a full list of such advisors on my blog post here.

 On other books and investment ideas

 I am often asked to read other books or comment on other investing ideas.
 But truth be told, I have neither the time nor the intent for it.
 What I do, has worked perfectly well for me and I’m certain will work perfectly well even in the future.
-I have no intent to convince you that my strategy which I call Moneyplanting will work well for you, since almost all of it is based on based on learning the fundamentals of this field.
+I have no intention to convince you that my strategy which I call Moneyplanting will work well for you since almost all of it is based on based on learning the fundamentals of this field.
 My intent is to educate you in the little ways I can so you can create a strategy which works well for you.
 In my mind, though I am rather certain that you will appreciate and arrive at the same strategy which I have, the journey is yours to make.

 Investing is also not a one-size-fits-all strategy.
 It needs to be modified based on one’s own goals and needs.
 And there is no better person to understand your needs than yourself.
-The only way out in which case, is to start learning the nuances of this field.
+The only way out in which case is to start learning the nuances of this field.